 We are a small software development and consulting company that focuses on Samvera (formerly known as Hydra), Blacklight, Fedora and related technologies.
 We’re passionate about working with open source software and building robust digital repositories to support the needs of a wide variety of cultural heritage and research institutions.
-If your interested in joining our team, please see our jobs page.
+If you’re interested in joining our team, please see our jobs page.

 Mark has over two decades of infrastructure management, system architecture, and development, and deployment experience across a wide variety of technology platforms.
 Prior to joining DCE, he lead the BBYOpen development team supporting Best Buy’s e-commerce platform.
 Mark holds a Bachelor of Arts degree in English and Mathematics from Amherst College and holds a Master of Arts degree in Music Education from the University of St. Thomas.
 When not dabbling in technology, Mark is an avid classical guitarist and is board member and current president of the Minnesota Guitar Society.